heldtogether/SuperQuery/README.md

 SuperQuery
 ==========

 SuperQuery is a Wordpress plugin which hijacks the `WP_Query` loop to return user defined models instead of standard `WP_Post`.
-If you are highly customising Wordpres, you may wish to define models for your post types to save you from calling `get_post_meta()` throughout your theme.
+If you are highly customising Wordpress, you may wish to define models for your post types to save you from calling `get_post_meta()` throughout your theme.

 ## Install